|

 Materials Used for the DIY Built-in Media Center

-The base was constructed using 1″x6″ boards because I wanted the cabinet bases to be raised 6 inches off the ground.
-Looking back I probably should have used 1x4s and reduced some of the work, but hey, lesson learned.
+The base was constructed using 2″x6″ boards because I wanted the cabinet bases to be raised 6 inches off the ground.
+We also have very tall baseboards and I wanted to carry them around the walls and the built-in seamlessly.

-Each cabinet platform was constructed separately, and then attached together before being anchored to the wall.
-This was due to the bump out of the center cabinet console.
+Each cabinet platform was constructed separately, and then attached together before being anchored to the studs in the wall.

 DIY Built-in Media Center